Lolozendev/Discord_Favorite_GIF_Dowloader/README.md

+# Discord SYNC functionality was implemented a few years ago this repo isn't useful anymore !!!

 # Dowload your Faved Discord gifs easily

 Hi!
 This python module download your faved Discord gifs in a folder in your Downloads folder, Currently it is only tested on windows but work for almost any Gifs